-* The Moon was above the horizon during this eclipse, so with good weather conditions in Boston, the entire eclipse was visible.
+* The Moon was above the horizon during this eclipse, so with good weather conditions in Washington DC, the entire eclipse was visible.

 The penumbral magnitude of the eclipse is 2.133.